Fractured Magic: Chapter Ten

 “Only the end of it.
 A humiliating end, by the way.”

-Roman backed toward their bed — little more than a mattress on the ground — and sat.
-“I wasn't aware we had a routine,” he said, patting the spot next to him.
-He surprised her at the last second and pulled her onto his lap instead.
-Leaning in with a wolfish grin, he asked, “Is this part of our routine?”
+Roman backed toward their bed—little more than a mattress on the ground—and sat.
+“I wasn’t aware we had a routine,” he said, patting the spot next to him.
+When she approached, he surprised her at the last second by pulling her down onto his lap, instead.
+With a wolfish grin, he asked, “Is this part of our routine?”

 Surprising him back, Dinara hiked up her skirts and straddled his hips.
 “Sort of.
 It usually comes later.”

-Roman gave Dinara a coy look, up at her through her eyelashes in the way he knew she was weak to.
-“And...this?”
+Roman gave her a coy look, up through his eyelashes in the way he knew she was weak to.
+“And this?”

-Roman's own laughter stopped when Dinara went on the offense, going for where he was the most ticklish: the back of his neck.
-He yelped and almost threw her off, and for a minute, they wrestled, Roman trying to get at Dinara while protecting himself and Dinara doing the same, both of them laughing until they couldn't breathe.
+Roman’s own laughter stopped when Dinara launched her own attack, going for where he was the most ticklish: the back of his neck.
+He yelped and almost threw her off, and for a minute, they wrestled, Roman trying to get at Dinara and Dinara doing the same, both of them laughing until they couldn’t breathe.
 Finally, Dinara ended the battle by pushing Roman back onto the bed and following him down.
 “Truce?” she asked, sitting up on her elbows so she could look down at him.
 This close, he could count the freckles on her warm, dark skin.

 “Fine.
 Truce,” he breathed.

-“You're an ass,” Dinara said with a smile.
+“You’re an ass!”
+Dinara said.
 “You know how ticklish I am.”

 “And it never gets old,” Roman replied with a bright grin, watching her expression soften in reply.
 He reached up to tuck a curl behind her ear, then finally asked, “How was your rehearsal?”